ValerieMauduit/46-simple-python-exercises/README.md

 ## Test

-I wrote some automated tests for each exercises.
+I wrote some automated tests for each exercise.
 My tests are quite simple for the moments.
-Don't hesitate to use them.
+Don't hesitate to use them

+- [] Fix some errors
+- [] Add test12 and test19

 ## Acknowledgements